Wo1fz/movieTicketBookingWebApplication/README.md

 You can visit our websit via - https://usmovie-my.netlify.app/

 ## Running the project on local device
-This project might not run as expected under local device as the CORS has been set to the live web application.
+This project might not run as expected under local method as the CORS has been set to the live web application.
-### Java Backend - server folder
+### Java Backend - Source code -> server
 #### `.\mvnw spring-boot:run`
 Input the following to terminal to start the spring boot application.